theminstack/styled/README.md

 ## Style properties

-You can add extra properties to the styled component by setting the generic parameter of the template string.
-Generally, you should prefix style properties with `$` to indicate that they are only used for styling.
+Extra properties can be added to the styled component by setting the generic parameter of the template string.
+Generally, style properties should be prefixed with `$` to indicate that they are only used for styling.
 Any property name which starts with the `$` character will not be passed through to the underlying HTML element as an attribute.

 ```tsx
 interface ComponentStyleProps {